lever/postings-api/README.md

 Except for resume uploading, all of the fields are available in both JSON mode and multipart form-data mode.
 The name and email address fields are both required.
-The candidate will be emailed after they apply to the job, unless the `silent` field is set to true
+The candidate will be emailed after they apply to the job, unless the `silent` field is set to true.

 | Field             | Description                   |